 We market our products in North America, Asia, and Europe directly from our sales office located in our Bellevue, Washington facility.
-We also have a local sales representative in Japan.
-We market our Z800 3DVisor through select value-added resellers and on-line through Amazon and our e-commerce site, www.3dvisor.com.
-We intend to continue to expand our global sales, marketing and distribution capabilities.
+We also have distributors in China and Korea.
+We sell the Z800 3DVisor to individual buyers, OEM systems and equipment customers, through distributors, and through our e-commerce website, www.3dvisor.com.
+The contents of our e-commerce website are not part of this Report.